grafana/loki/docs/sources/operations/storage/_index.md

 The following are supported for the chunks, but not typically recommended for production use:

 - [Filesystem]({{< relref "./filesystem" >}}) (please read more about the filesystem to understand the pros/cons before using with production data)

-The following are deprecated for the chunks and will be removed in a future release:

-- [Amazon DynamoDB](https://aws.amazon.com/dynamodb).
-Support for this is deprecated and will be removed in a future release.
-- [Google Bigtable](https://cloud.google.com/bigtable).
-Support for this is deprecated and will be removed in a future release.
-- [Apache Cassandra](https://cassandra.apache.org).
-Support for this is deprecated and will be removed in a future release.

 ## Cloud Storage Permissions